5 Top New Things to Know About Residential Treatment at The Emily Program

 We are excited about opening our OH and WA residential programs.
 And we’re proud of the evolved programming in MN.
 We’ll post updates about progress in WA and OH on Facebook, our blog, and in our e-newsletters – so stay tuned.

 4. Transitioning from residential to outpatient treatment is much smoother.
 We’ve modified our procedures and now offer more communication with residents/clients and their outpatient treatment team.
 Streamlining processes and procedures has helped make sure everyone involved knows what is happening throughout the transition of levels of care.
-Our goal is to offer seamless level of care transitions to all clients.
+Our goal is to offer a seamless level of care transitions to all clients.

 5. Tours and questions are always welcome.
 If you are thinking about residential treatment, or are a provider who wants to refer a client to residential treatment, please know we are available to answer your questions and give you a tour if you’d like.
-We understand the you need to feel comfortable and get as many ‘unknowns’ out of the way before starting on the path the recovery.
+We understand that you need to feel comfortable and get as many ‘unknowns’ out of the way before starting on the path the recovery.